trevorablett/trevorablett.github.io/_projects/thing.md

 publications:
   - date: 2018-02-20
     img:
+    vid: /assets/videos/thing_line_draw.mp4
     title: "Drawing on a Whiteboard with Simultaneous Arm and Base Movement"
     description: Using impedance control, the robot draws a pre-defined drawing on a whiteboard while the base simultaneously moves in and out, theoretically allowing for object avoidance.
-Code and video coming soon.
+Code coming soon.
     main-link:
     links:
   - date: 2017-08-20
     img:
+    vid: /assets/videos/thing_kinect_stack.mp4
     title: "End-Effector Teleoperation via Kinect-based Hand Tracking"
     description: A user's hand position is tracked by a Kinect sensor, and the end effector of the arm follows their movements.
-Code and video coming soon.
+Code coming soon.
     main-link:
     links:
 ---